 Caldwell’s graduate programs in Counseling prepare students to work effectively in a variety of settings as mental health counselors, school counselors, and art therapists.
 The three areas share a number of core courses and provide specialized education in their unique focused areas as well.
-A central component of Caldwell College’s programs is the integration of spirituality, enabling students to incorporate this important dimension in concert with conventional practices.
+A central component of Caldwell University’s programs is the integration of spirituality, enabling students to incorporate this important dimension in concert with conventional practices.

 According to the US Bureau of Labor Statistics 2008-2009: